Seth Simmons: San Diego Padres

-Released by the Diamondbacks in 2016, he signed with the San Diego Padres, and was assigned to the San Antonio Missions of the Class AA Texas League.
-He became a free agent after the 2018 season.
+Released by the Diamondbacks in 2016, he signed with the San Diego Padres, and was assigned to the San Antonio Missions of the Double–A Texas League.

+Simmons split the 2018 season between Double–A San Antonio and the Triple–A El Paso Chihuahuas, making 18 appearances and accumulating a 3.81 ERA with 36 strikeouts across 54 1/3 innings pitched.
+He became a free agent following the season on November 2, 2018.

 High Point Rockers

 In early 2019, Simmons signed with the High Point Rockers of the Atlantic League of Professional Baseball.

 Long Island Ducks

 On July 12, 2019, Simmons was traded to the Long Island Ducks of the Atlantic League of Professional Baseball.
 He became a free agent following the season.